Building a Finance Team: How to Hire for High-Growth Startups

 Turn Finance into a Competitive Advantage for Your Business

 That’s why you need to strategically invest in your function through both people and tools.
-Empower your small finance team with the right tech so it can stay lean and still be an offensive competitive advantage for the business—not a defensive, reactive anchor stuck in a constant cycle of accounting responsibilities.
+It doesn't matter what your role is today.
+Whether you're a Chief Financial Officer (CFO), Finance Manager, Finance Director, or anything in between, you need to empower your small team with the right technology so it can stay lean and still be an offensive competitive advantage for the business—not a defensive, reactive anchor stuck in a constant cycle of reporting responsibilities in accounting software.

 We built Mosaic to be the Iron Man suit for modern finance teams.
-Our platform automates repetitive backend data consolidation and reporting that takes hours or days every month and quarter, freeing you up to focus on your company’s toughest challenges.
+Our platform automates repetitive backend data consolidation and reporting that takes hours or days every month and quarter, driving finance transformation that frees you up to focus on your company’s toughest challenges.
+Rather than spending so much time generating financial statements and verifying financial transactions, you can focus more on being the strategic partner your business needs.

 Want to learn how it works?
 Request a demo and see how you can turn a lean finance team into a strategic machine.